 - Object names can contain any sequence of valid Unicode characters, of length 1-1024 bytes when UTF-8 encoded.

-- Object names must not contain Carriage Return or Line Feed characters.
+- Object names cannot contain Carriage Return or Line Feed characters.

 For more information about Carriage Return and Line Feed characters, see Newline.

 It is strongly recommended that you avoid the following in your object names:

 - Avoid using control characters that are illegal in XML 1.0 (#x7F–#x84 and #x86–#x9F): these characters will cause XML listing issues when you try to list your objects.